What is dehydrated skin?

 - hyaluronic acid (sodium hyaluronate)

 My pharmaceutical-grade hyaluronic acid containing products including Green Tea Antioxidant Skin Therapy and/or Instantly Luminous Multi Action Serum.
-In fact, these work so well together that I created my popular Layered Up Besties Kit with them both!
+Instantly Luminous serum is built with an advanced formulation of fractionated hyaluronic acid to stratify water throughout the layers of the epidermis for maximal hydration.
+It works so well with the Green Tea Therapy that I created my popular Layered Up Besties Kit with them both!

-Oil-free water binding ingredients are called humectants.
-They hold water in the skin without needing oil to do it.
-They're that brilliant bridge between science and nature that I love so much!
+Oil-free humectant rich products hold water in the skin without oil and represent that brilliant bridge between science and nature that I love so much!

 Dehydrated face skin care products